 The euphoric U-turn

 I did not see this coming.
 I’ve never been further away.
 I recognised immediately one of the many fondly-remembered themes from the Unbreakable score when it suddenly turned up here towards the end of Split, as we leave Casey in the car and there is a cut-away to a statue of two lions.
 How nice of Shyamalan to quote one of his earlier films, especially since the music is so well suited to the bittersweetness of the situation, I thought.
-But then it just goes on playing, over a scene where Kevin’s selves are discussing among themselves.
-Soon the quote becomes increasingly insistent, as the hero’s theme from that earlier film starts its chugging rhythms.
+But then it just keeps on playing, over a scene where Kevin’s alters are discussing among themselves.
+Soon the musical quote becomes increasingly insistent, as the hero’s theme from that earlier film starts its chugging rhythms.

 Left in a state of exponentially growing mystification, I now followed the film, after its seemingly satisfying closure, going off on a curious tangent, as the camera enters a diner where a bunch of people are avidly following a newscast reporting on the aftermath of the abduction.
 The reporter says that the criminal has been nicknamed The Horde.
 Then someone starts to talk about a case fifteen years ago where the criminal also was assigned a strange name, but she cannot recall which.
 At this point we glimpse a man who has been hidden by her body, starting to respond to her.

 At first I think it must be Kevin, hiding in plain sight among the unwitting populace, because the man’s shaven head and general head shape are quite similar, plus who else could it really be?!
 At the same time, I can perfectly recall the case she is talking about, because that music is still playing, and it was established just before, via the insignia of the medical officer examining Casey, that the action takes place in Philadelphia.
 When the man says “Mr. Glass”, the lady moves away and the camera has come closer, in my brain the face slowly morphs into that of…Bruce Willis!